 Glen Ramos

-Glen has interests in health promotion, healthy cities, pandemic preparedness & management, and health political science.
-He currently serves on the board and committees of the Australian Health Promotion Association; Public Health Association of Australia (NSW); Australian Thyroid Foundation; Australian & New Zealand Head and Neck Cancer Society; and Rare Cancers Australia.
-He is also an Associate Fellow, Australasian College of Health Service Management; and a Fellow, Royal Society for Public Health; Royal Society of Medicine; Governance Institute of Australia; and Institute of Managers and Leaders Australia & New Zealand.
+With degrees in Psychology, History and Philosophy of Science, Health Leadership & Management, and Public Health, Glen’s current research and policy work is in health promotion, epidemiology, healthy cities, and pandemic preparedness.
+He currently serves on the board and committees of the Australian Health Promotion Association; Australasian Epidemiological Association; Public Health Association of Australia (NSW); Alliance for Healthy Cities; Australian & New Zealand Head and Neck Cancer Society; and Rare Cancers Australia.
+He is also an Associate Fellow, Australasian College of Health Service Management; and a Fellow, Royal Society for Public Health; Royal Society of Medicine; Governance Institute of Australia; Australian Instate of Management; and Institute of Managers and Leaders Australia & New Zealand.

 What sparked your interest in health equity?